 - the criteria to select PRACH resources based on RSRP measurement per enhanced coverage level supported in the Serving Cell rsrp-ThresholdsPrachInfoList.

+- the criteria to select PRACH resources for the non-anchor carrier based on RSRP measurement per enhanced coverage level supported in the carrier rsrp-ThresholdsPrachInfoList.

 - the maximum number of preamble transmission attempts per enhanced coverage level supported in the Serving Cell maxNumPreambleAttemptCE.